kpunit020/Material_UI_FAB/README.md

-# Material_FAB
+# material-fab

 Material FAB replicates the floating action buttons(FAB) using *material design 3* specifications in openHarmony.

 ## Dependencies
-For using Material_FAB in your app, add the below dependency in entry/package.json
+For using material-fab in your app, add the below dependency in entry/package.json

 ```
 "dependencies": {
-    "@ohos/Material_FAB": "file:../Material_FAB"
+    "@ohos/material-fab": "file:../material-fab"
   }
 ```